27 Best Things To Do In Montevideo

 By bus

-There are regular buses connecting Montevideo to Buenos Aires, Colonia del Sacramento, Punta del Este and Punta del Diablo.
-Buses in Uruguay are usually punctual, reliable and inexpensive – but you should book them in advance as it is a common means of transportation.
+Regular buses connect Montevideo to Buenos Aires, Colonia del Sacramento, Punta del Este, and Punta del Diablo.
+Buses in Uruguay are usually punctual, reliable, and inexpensive, but you should book them in advance as they are a common means of transportation.

 How to move around Montevideo